-TSP cleans and de-glosses lacquered and varnished wood, but on painted surfaces, it will also loosen paint, potentially creating more work, so unless you want to strip off the paint, don't use TSP to clean painted cabinets you're re-painting.
+TSP cleans and de-glosses lacquered and varnished wood, but on painted surfaces, it will also loosen paint, so unless you want to strip off the paint, don't use TSP to clean painted cabinets you're re-painting.
 The better option is a less abrasive cleaner like Dirtex powder, or another pre-paint cleaner for painted surfaces.

 A half cup of TSP powder mixed with two gallons of warm water is an effective solution for grease.
 Before cleaning, it's important to remove the cabinet hinges and knobs because TSP is corrosive for metal surfaces.
 Protect floors from drips too, or clean the doors outside.

 No doubt, TSP is a powerful and versatile cleaner that will remove nasty grease from your cabinets, but one of the reasons I switched to Dirtex for cabinet prep is because it doesn't leave behind residue.
 With trisodium phosphate, you must carefully rinse the surface to wash off residue.

 My final recommendation is a product you might already have in your kitchen, but you probably wouldn't think of using it as a degreaser for cabinets.
 Dawn dish soap is more powerful than you think.
 A couple drops of this soap mixed with a gallon of water is effective enough to clean grease from cabinet doors and frames and also metal hardware.

 For heavy grease though, I would resort to the Krud Kutter cleaner I recommended earlier, but for small amounts of grease, or just cleaning for dirt and food particles, Dawn works.